 Tag: Fleming County

-Seven Kentucky public high school students have been named to the Commissioner’s Student Advisory Council, a group that provides input to Kentucky Commissioner of Education Stephen Pruitt.
+Eleven Kentucky public high school students have been named to the Commissioner’s Student Advisory Council, a group that provides input to Kentucky Commissioner of Education Wayne Lewis.

 Students in 12 school districts will be the latest to participate in a program designed to help prepare students in low-income communities for success in postsecondary education.